Daily shutdown ritual

 How to shutdown your workday

-I recommend shutting down your workday with a checklist that is grouped in four categories that I call the 3Ps & S. Process, plan, ponder and shutdown.
+I recommend shutting down your workday with a checklist that is grouped in four categories that I call the 4Ps.
+Process, plan, ponder and power down.

 First on the checklist is processing work that has accumulated during the day.
 Review the day’s meetings, emails, voice messages, instant messages, texts, and add these items to a to-do list in Outlook Tasks (or similar).
 This is often the most time consuming of the shutdown activities but arguably the most important.
 Documenting the tasks, clarifing the next steps, and assigning time to complete these tasks closes the open loops from the day.
 This helps you create outer order, be organised, and feel on top of your game.